oaao/monoe-ci/README.md

 # monoe-ci

-A basic continuous integration system written in Python from reference.
+A basic continuous integration system written in Python from reference examples.

 ## introduction